KevinFrancis11/namaste-react/readme.md

  (React hooks are normal js function which is given to us.)
  - useState() - Superpowerful state variable in react.
  - useEffect()

+# Two types of routing in web applications
+ - Client side routing :- It is the routing we use in react js, in which all the        components are loaded to the user at the first time and each routes are just loaded.
+ - Server side routing :- It is the normal html routing every time we move to another page the whole website is reloaded.